schlossm/MSFramework/README.md

 ---

-MSFramework is written in Swift 3, which requires Xcode 8+.
-MSFramework is currently _**not**_ compatible with Objective-C
+**PLEASE READ**: MSFramework is written in Swift 3, which requires Xcode 8+.
+MSFramework is _**not**_ compatible with Objective-C, due to it using internal Swift types that are currently unrepresentable in Objective-C.

 ---